Designing the Future through Socio-Information Studies and Your Vision

-Our Educational Policy
+Educational Policy

-Our Curriculum
+Curriculum

-A unique feature of our curriculum is that students can choose courses tailored to their needs, aligning with their interests and future goals.
+A unique feature of the curriculum is that students can design their learning style according to their interests and career goals.

 Media and Communication Seminar

-Information and Law
+Information and the Law

-Social Research Method
+Social Research Methodology

 Introduction to Data Processing

-Information Security and Legal System
+Information Security and the Legal System

 Introduction VideoLearn more about the faculty members’ research and their laboratories